c128lib/Reference/MemoryMap.md

 addresses that can be safely used in assembly language programs.
-For example, many of the addresses on page zero are reserved for use by the C-128's built-in BASIC 7.0 interpreter, and a number of others are only used by the floating-point math routines built into the com- puter's operating system.
+For example, many of the addresses on page zero are reserved for use by the C-128's built-in BASIC 7.0 interpreter, and a number of others are only used by the floating-point math routines built into the computer's operating system.
 Many of the registers in these categories can be used by user-written programs, if the programs aren't designed to be called from BASIC and don't require the C-128's floating-point math package.

 ### $0100-$01FF: 8502 Stack